s9e/TextFormatter/src/Plugins/Escaper/README.md

 // Here we load the plugin using our custom regexp
 $configurator->plugins->load('Escaper', ['regexp' => '/\\\\(?=[[:ascii:]])\\W/s']);

-// We disable line breaks for cosmetic purposes, this is unrelated to escaping
-$configurator->rootRules->noBrDescendant();

 // Get an instance of the parser and the renderer extract($configurator->finalize());